Ensemble learning of pathology foundation models for precision oncology: RESULTS

 To provide interpretability for the ELF model predictions, we performed attention-based visualization to identify the important regions for predicting immunotherapy response.
-Specifically, we overlaid ELF's attention maps on representative images and compared morphological patterns between responders and non-responders (\textbf{\cref{fig:figure5}c}, right panel and \textbf{Extended Data \cref{ext-fig:ext-fig6}}).
-In responder cases from both breast cancer cohorts, the model’s high-attention regions correspond to syncytial tumour cell nests with marked nuclear pleomorphism and dense intra- and peri-tumoural lymphoid infiltrates.
+Specifically, we overlaid ELF's attention maps on representative images and compared morphological patterns between responders and non-responders (Figures S16, S17 and S18).
+In responder cases from breast cancer cohorts, the model's high-attention regions correspond to syncytial tumour cell nests with marked nuclear pleomorphism and dense intra- and peri-tumoural lymphoid infiltrates.
 By contrast, in non-responders, the high-attention areas were dominated by densely collagenized stroma with scant lymphocytic presence.
-Similarly, in the head and neck cohort, high-attention regions in responders highlighted brisk T-cell aggregates intermingled with pleomorphic tumour cells, whereas non-responder heat maps focused on acellular desmoplastic stroma devoid of inflammatory cells.
-These findings confirm that the ELF model's attention consistently focuses on immune-rich versus fibrotic regions that have been previously implicated in immune checkpoint-blockade efficacy\cite{bagaev2021conserved}.
+Similarly, in the head and neck cohort, high-attention regions in responders highlighted brisk T cell aggregates intermingled with pleomorphic tumour cells, whereas non-responder heat maps focused on desmoplastic stroma devoid of inflammatory cells.
+Quantitative analysis of high-attention patches in the MSKCC validation cohort further corroborated this pattern: patches related to the tumor immune microenvironment consistently outnumbered tumor patches across all attention thresholds (\(\sim\)25--30\% vs.~\(\sim\)13--16\%) (Figure S19).
+This indicated that the ELF model's attention was primarily focused on immune-rich and fibrotic regions that have been previously implicated in ICI efficacy\cite{bagaev2021conserved}.

-\Heading{Discussion}
+Together, these results showed that ELF-based risk stratification provided information complementary to PD-L1 expression across the evaluated cohorts, supporting further evaluation for ICI response stratification.

+\section{DISCUSSION}